Jilin cuisine

 Jilin cuisine is the regional cooking style of the Han Chinese with heavy influence from native Manchu, Korean, and Mongolian minorities in the Jilin Province of Northeastern China.

 Characteristic features

 Due to short growing seasons and prolonged winters, fermentation is the main method of preserving food.
 Suan cai is very prominent in Jilin cuisine.
-The cold winters have also led to the development of a regional brand to hot pot such as Fucha Manchu Hot Pot.
-The colder climate of Northern China is generally unsuited to grow rice making wheat, buckwheat, and sorghum as the primary sources of starch.
-The abundance of starch has given rise to staple steamed buns and noodles dishes of the region.
-Jilin cuisine in unique among Chinese cuisine by extensive consumption of raw seafood and vegetables.
+The cold winters have also led to the development of regional styles of hot pot such as Fucha Manchu Hot Pot.
+The colder climate of Northern China is generally unsuited to growing rice, making wheat, buckwheat, and sorghum the primary sources of starch.
+The abundance of starch has given rise to the staple steamed buns and noodles dishes of the region.
+Jilin cuisine is unique among Chinese cuisine in its extensive consumption of raw seafood and vegetables.

-Jilin cuisine is primarily characterized by influences from the three largest minorities of the province.
+Jilin cuisine is primarily characterized by influences from the three largest minorities of the province: